drnsmith/sentiment-analysis-tweets/README.md

 - Remember to use relative paths or environment variables to avoid exposing personal details.
 - If using other Big Data tools or platforms, ensure they are correctly set up and configured.

+## Contributing
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License
+Distributed under the MIT License.
+See `LICENSE` for more information.